StonlyHQ/StonlySdk/README.md

 Popups can be customized by 2 parameters:

 - language
-- accent colour
+- accent color

 `language` should be in ISO 639-2 or ISO 630-1 format.
-Although attribute is of String type if developer pass string longer than 3 characters remaining part will be striped out and only up to first 3 characters will be taken into account.
+Although attribute is of String type if developer passes string longer than 3 characters remaining part will be stripped out and only first 3 characters will be taken into account.

 `accent` is of UIColor type.
-Alpha value of a colour will be ignored assuming full alpha.
+Alpha value of a color will be ignored assuming full alpha.

 Both parameters are optional.
 Creation of object could look like: